yyoung-50/vault-troubleshooting-lab/scenarios/02-policy-deny.md

 - Command succeeded because the active token is the root token, which has full permissions.
 - Command succeeded and retrieved secrets stored in Vault at that path:

-Output:
+Output of command:

 **Key**      **Value**

 api_key      super-secret-api-key

 env          dev

 ---
 **Reproduce the issue**